Squizyton/Telekinesis/README.md

 # Controls

-Mouse Red Dot over and of the objects presented in the scene.
-You will see a Target UI appear on Objects throwable
+Red Dot is your crosshair.
+You will see a Target UI appear on Objects throwable, when the dot is over it

 ![image](https://user-images.githubusercontent.com/26948636/167020340-2101fb4e-751e-4891-ba75-45ae163d014b.png)